lelarry26/js-lab-oop-v2/README.md

-# JavaScript Obeject Oritented Programming Lab Exercises
+# JavaScript Object Oriented Programming Lab Exercises

-In this lab, you are going to practice the basics of creating **Object Oriented Programming**, using JavaScript as a programming language, by completing problems that will challenge your knowledge of core princples.
+In this lab, you are going to practice the basics of creating **Object Oriented Programming**, using JavaScript as a programming language, by completing problems that will challenge your knowledge of core principles.

 ## Objectives
 - Create classes.